iluwatar/java-design-patterns/null-object/README.md

 ## Intent

 In most object-oriented languages, such as Java or C#, references may be null.
-These references need to be checked to ensure they are not null before invoking any methods, because methods typically cannot be invoked on null references.
-Instead of using a null reference to convey absence of an object (for instance, a non-existent customer), one uses an object which implements the expected interface, but whose method body is empty.
+These references need to be checked to ensure they are not null before invoking any methods because methods typically cannot be invoked on null references.
+Instead of using a null reference to convey the absence of an object (for instance, a non-existent customer), one uses an object which implements the expected interface, but whose method body is empty.
 The advantage of this approach over a working default implementation is that a Null Object is very predictable and has no side effects: it does nothing.

 ## Explanation

-Real world example
+Real-world example

 > We are building a binary tree from nodes.
 There are ordinary nodes and "empty" nodes.
 Traversing
-> the tree normally should not cause errors, so we use null object pattern where necessary.
+> the tree normally should not cause errors, so we use the null object pattern where necessary.

 In plain words